kubeflow/website/content/en/docs/components/katib/experiment.md

 framework for its Multivariate TPE search.

 [Multivariate TPE](https://tech.preferred.jp/en/blog/multivariate-tpe-makes-optuna-even-more-powerful/)
-is improved version of independent (default) version of TPE.
+is improved version of independent (default) TPE.
 This method finds dependencies among hyperparameters in search space.

 <a id="cmaes"></a>